jcorille-21/airports_webmap/README.md

 - Uses Leaflet to make a map, add in a basemap, a scale and a legend
 - Uses a custom CSS spreadsheet to style the legend
 - Uses Google API fonts to set a custom legend font
-- Creates airplane markers and state polygons using ajax by loading in GeoJSON files
+- Creates airplane markers and state polygons using Ajax by loading in GeoJSON files
+- Has clickable markers that tell whether or not an airport has a cell tower
 - Customizes airplane markers with Font-Awesome
 - Uses color ramps from Chroma
 - Appends colors to airplane markers using Jquery